Facebook Aquila: Design

-The drone has a wingspan roughly the same as a Boeing 737, but weighs only 880 lb.
-Aquila is of flying wing configuration, the upper surface of the wing being covered in solar cells to power the aircraft's four electric motors; batteries, composing half the aircraft's weight, provide power storage for night flight.
-Aquila is claimed to use the same amount of power as three blow dryers.
-While the prototype used a launch trolley to become airborne, production Aquilas are intended to be launched using helium balloons, carrying the aircraft to their operational height and releasing them; landings would take place on grassy surfaces.
+The drone had a wingspan roughly the same as a Boeing 737, but weighed only 880 lb.
+Aquila was of flying wing configuration, the upper surface of the wing being covered in solar cells to power the aircraft's four electric motors; batteries, composing half the aircraft's weight, provided power storage for night flight.
+Aquila was claimed to use the same amount of power as three blow dryers.
+While the prototype used a launch trolley to become airborne, production Aquilas were intended to be launched using helium balloons, carrying the aircraft to their operational height and releasing them; landings would have taken place on grassy surfaces.

-Aquila is intended to fly at altitudes of up to 90000 ft during the day, dropping to 60000 ft at night, with an endurance of up to three months, providing Internet service to a 50 mi-radius area below its flight path; if communications spectrum was assigned for the project, it would allow the 66% of Earth's surface that has poor or no internet access to be connected.
+Aquila was intended to fly at altitudes of up to 90000 ft during the day, dropping to 60000 ft at night, with an endurance of up to three months, providing Internet service to a 50 mi-radius area below its flight path; if communications spectrum was assigned for the project, it would allow the 66% of Earth's surface that has poor or no internet access to be connected.
 The technology, which used high-bandwidth lasers to beam the Internet to remote locations, was intended to provide access to 4 billion users, particularly in sub-Saharan Africa.